Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 - Maintain accountability and momentum

-Goal review frequency should match your timeframe—daily for short-term tasks, weekly for ongoing projects, and monthly/quarterly for broader objectives.
+Goal review frequency should match your timeframe: daily for short-term tasks, weekly for ongoing projects, and monthly or quarterly for broader objectives.

 The Fix: Establish a consistent review system by scheduling regular check-ins (weekly works best for most goals).
 Block this time on your calendar and treat it as non-negotiable.
 Use a simple template that prompts you to assess progress, identify obstacles, and adjust your approach as needed.